AndresPaulino/CurrenSea/README.md

 # Currency Converter Application

-This is a currency converter web application built using React, SaSS, Tailwind and the fixer.io API
+This is a currency converter web application built using React, Tailwind CSS and the fixer.io API